blue101010/writeups/AsisCTF2023/SOLVED/white_and_blank/analysis/white_and_blank.md

 According to Gimp metadata the JPEG file is seen as quite small (257 x 1 ).

-Let's extarct it with formost
+Let's extract it with foremost:

 ```
 └─$ foremost -v whiteandblank